Haivision/srt/docs/redundancy.md

 size in `SRT_MSGCTRL::grpdata_size`, and the socket information for every socket will be placed there, including (just once) sockets that were lately broken and have been deleted.
-This last information is not present in the result returned by `srt_group_sockets` and no sockets with result -1, that is, last time seen as broken, will be present in this case.
+This last information is not present in the result returned by `srt_group_data` and no sockets with result -1, that is, last time seen as broken, will be present in this case.